weblyzard/inscriptis/README.rst

 .. figure:: https://github.com/weblyzard/inscriptis/raw/master/docs/paper/images/annotations.png
    :align: left
-   :alt: Annotations extracted from the Wikipedia entry for Chur wht the `--postprocess html` postprocessor.
+   :alt: Annotations extracted from the Wikipedia entry for Chur with the `--postprocess html` postprocessor.

    Snippet of the rendered HTML file created with the following command line options and annotation rules: